ZPP-MURMURAS/ZPP_Murmuras/research/llama_finetuning/README.md

 run on the server, with the specified image and on specific GPUs.

 The last approach can be found in the TO_BE_FILLED_FILE.
 It utilizes the [Axolotl](https://github.com/axolotl-ai-cloud/axolotl) framework for fine-tuning LLMs. \
-Base version is "codeless" - you specifi your configs in the .yaml file, and then yuo utilize CLI commands to start the fune-tuning. \
+Base version is "codeless" - you specifi your configs in the .yaml file, and then you utilize CLI commands to start the fune-tuning. \
 This makes it difficult to run it with Modal, which is why Modal created an example project which I modified and included here (it has MIT license). \
 I managed to run it with my own model and dataset (by "my", I mean other than the ones prepared in the example project).